Delta Custom Skins

 ],

-You should already know how the extendedEdges works, so next up we'll cover the frame and then the various inputs you can use.
+You should already know how the [extendedEdges](#extended-edges) works, so next up we'll cover the `frame` and then the various `inputs` you can use.

-The frame defines the location of each button in points using x, y, width and height.
+The `frame` defines the location of each button in points using `x`, `y`, `width` and `height`.

 Exactly how you find the location and size of the skin buttons may vary, but all Delta skins were mapped by downsizing images to their mapping sizes, opening them in **Photoshop**, and using a combination of masks and the Info window to find the exact pixel locations of each button.
 Once you find the required information, you can fill in the button mappings for each button (remember that x and y refer the top left of the button location).